Editor’s Note: Babble and Star Wars are both part of the Walt Disney Company.

 Thankfully, it’s Ellis-approved!

-For any of you curious about how to make your own, Regonini actually recorded the making of both the high chair and the rocking horse to give an idea of how they were put together.
-But, fair warning: it takes skills, and all the safety precautions are up to you.
+For any of you curious about how to make your own, Regonini actually recorded the making of the high chair, rocking horse, and toy box to give an idea of how they were all put together.
+But, fair warning: It takes skills, and all the safety precautions are up to you.

 Regonini says he works pretty fast, though.
 He said he designed the high chair in a day and built the rest practically in a weekend.
 Which isn’t that surprising, because he’s pretty much a pro — in fact, he says he grew up woodworking with his family, and later went into product design.
 Right now, Regonini works for Converse as a brand experience designer, but still spends his free time building fun stuff for family and friends.

-Wait, free time with an 8-month-old baby in the house?
+Wait, free time with a baby in the house?

 “I’ve learned to make every minute count and take full advantage of nap times,” says Regonini.
 Still, he admits it’s tough, because he has way more ideas than he knows what to do with.

-But for now, Ellis has an awesome high chair and rocking horse to enjoy, at least for as long as they can physically hold him.
+But for now, Ellis has an awesome high chair, rocking horse, and toy box to enjoy — at least for as long as they can physically hold him.

 Of course … no one else in his family is really fooled by all this, though.